 Another big offender can be the drink that is offered along with the snack.
 Sports drinks are becoming increasingly popular and unfortunately aren’t being used just for sports any more.
 Cleverly disguised as “performance enhancing” beverages, these drinks have many kids and parents fooled into believing that they are superior to water.
 These drinks contain sugar with a dash of electrolytes (sodium and potassium) thrown in.
 A halftime snack of one half of an orange has more than double the potassium of a 12 ounce bottle of sports drink, along with natural fruit sugar for fuel and some fiber and vitamins.
 Sports drinks do, though, have their advantages for those that engage in greater than 60 minutes of intense exercise.
-Most kids under 10 don’t fall into this category and plain old water is the best fluid replacer for them.
+Many kids under ten don’t fall into this category and plain old water is the best fluid replacer for them.
 Watch out for those “fruit drinks” too.
 They are mostly flavored sugar water with little or no nutritional value.

 A snack containing both carbohydrates and protein is a winning combination for refueling athletes of all ages.
 Carbohydrates are needed to replace some of the glucose used for energy during exercise.
 Consuming some protein along with those carbohydrates helps repair and build muscle tissue.
 The best time for refueling the body is within 15 to 60 minutes after exercise.

 One way to ensure that kids get what they need is to have the parents and coaches work together to develop a suggested snack list.
 Another option is to encourage parents to donate to a “snack fund” and assign one or two families to purchase the snacks.
 Furthermore, instead of providing drinks, kids can bring their own water; that extra money saved can be used to purchase better quality healthy snacks.
 There are lots of healthier options available that will satisfy the taste buds of athletes of any age while giving them the fuel they need to keep playing.
 Here are just a few: